 White gold doesn’t rust, tarnish or corrode.

 White gold is much more malleable than platinum, so it’s easier to work into fine, intricate designs.
-It’s also less expensive than platinum and is ideal for those who want the look of platinum with the heritage and tradition associated with gold.
+It’s also (slightly) less expensive than platinum and is ideal for those who want the look of platinum with the heritage and tradition associated with gold.

 White gold's clean white sheen is perfect for accentuating the sparkle and brilliance of your diamond.

 White gold jewellery can become scratched, especially when worn on a daily basis.